Shakhtar Donetsk vs Man City: How Fernandinho flew while Fred flopped | Goal.com

 However, despite finding himself on the periphery of the first team, he has not given up on fighting for his place at the club.

-Becoming a Europa League regular may not be where Fred expected to be when he switched to United in 2018, but it could at least offer an opportunity to get his United career back on track.
+Becoming a Europa League regular may not be where Fred expected to be when he moved to Old Trafford in 2018, but it could at least offer him an opportunity to get his United career back on track.

 Fernandinho, meanwhile, heads back to former club Shakhtar on Wednesday for the third season in succession, just as important to City as the day he arrived from Ukraine.